cloudify-cosmo/cloudify-rest-docs/source/includes/_tenants.md

 * `manager` - User that can manage tenants

+* `operations` - User that can deploy and execute workflows, but cannot manage blueprints or plugins

 * `user` - Regular user, can perform actions on tenants resources

 * `viewer` - User that can only view tenant resources